-Birchwood Camp was purchased in 1958 by what is now known as the General Board of Global Ministries.
-It had 160 acres including a lake.
+Birchwood Camp was purchased in 1958 by what is now known as the General Board of Global Ministries of the United Methodist Church.
+The land includes 160 acres, part of which is a 30 acre lake.
 The only building was the Trapper Cabin (which is still in use today).
 There was no road to the property, only jeep trails.
 Summer camps were first held in 1961.
 Campers and counselors slept in family groups in platform tents and the food was prepared in the Trapper cabin.
-Gradually 18 buildings have been built, mostly with volunteer labor.
-The camp has become a year round site for retreats and camps.
+Gradually 18 buildings have been built, mostly with volunteer labor, and the camp is fully accessible and modernized for year round use.
+The camp now operates under a Board Directors as an extension ministry of the Alaska United Methodist Conference.

 1958: Birchwood Camp was purchased by the national mission division of the UMC